 Inter-Sprint and sprinter are two rail trains that you can’t use your GVB passes on.
 Try not to get on one with the wrong pass or you may find yourself in trouble when getting out of the station.
 If this happens to you just pretend you had no idea and speak to a transport officer to tap you out and reset your pass.

 Another cost-effective way of getting around is by bike.
 Amsterdam is one of the most bike-friendly cities in the world.
 Check out this guide to renting a bike.

 Diywithjoy Safety Tip: As a pedestrian walking around and crossing the streets of Amsterdam, watch out for bikes.
 There are roads markings, bike paths, and sidewalks everywhere but the sidewalks and bike paths do appear similar on some roads.
 I witnessed a person riding a bike at a fast speed colliding into my sister as she stepped forward to cross the road at the traffic light!
 It was quite scary to witness but luckily no one was seriously injured.

 1.Van Wonderen Stroopwafels – Stroopwafels are really yummy!
 If you’re a sweet tooth like me then this is a must-try.
 This bakery is amazing because they make them fresh and offer a variety of toppings.
 Very instagrammable too!

-2. Amigo Argentijns Restaurant – Loved the food in this Argentinian restaurant, the staff were soo friendly and the customer service was great.
+2. Amigo Argentijns Restaurant – I loved the food in this Argentinian restaurant, the staff were extremely friendly and the customer service was great.

 3.Moak Pancakes– I’ve heard soo many people rave about this place when it comes to pancakes.
-Didn’t get to try this but definitely give it a try and let me know what you think.
+Unfortunately, I didn’t get to make my way here during my weekend in Amsterdam but if you give it a try, let me know what you think.

 4.il palio – We discovered this place by accident.
-Serves good Italian food for low prices.
+This eatery serves good Italian food at low prices.
 They have a €5 menu.

 Things To Do And See